benoit-nexthop/sccache/docs/TranslationUnitStats.md

 Note: The statistics are stored as JSON (using `serde_json`), not bincode.

+## Understanding Include Statistics

+The statistics include detailed information about which parts of your codebase contribute most to translation unit size:

+### Top Includes by Count
+Shows which path prefixes have the most individual files included.
+For example, if you see:
+- `fboss/fsdb/tests` - 200 files
+- `external/folly/io` - 150 files

+This means 200 different header files from `fboss/fsdb/tests/` were included in the translation unit.

+### Top Includes by Size
+Shows which path prefixes contribute the most lines to the preprocessed output.
+For example:
+- `external/folly/io` - 50,000 lines
+- `fboss/fsdb/tests` - 30,000 lines

+This means headers from `external/folly/io/` contributed 50,000 lines of preprocessed code, even if there were fewer individual files.

+**Key insight:** A path prefix with high line count but low file count indicates large, heavyweight headers.
+A path prefix with high file count but low line count indicates many small headers.

 ## Analyzing Statistics with Standard Tools

 Once you've exported the statistics to CSV, you can analyze them using standard Linux tools: